dev-ro/techlist/README.md

   - Utilizes Named Entity Recognition and Hugging Face transformers to extract key information about tech stacks from job descriptions.

 - **User-Friendly Dashboard:**
-  - Built with React and CSS, the dashboard allows users to search for specific jobs, companies, or industries and view the relevant tech stack information.
+  - Built with React, CSS, and Streamlit, the dashboard allows users to search for specific jobs, companies, or industries and view the relevant tech stack information.
   - Features intuitive search and filter functionalities to enhance user experience.

 - **Data Analysis and Visualization:**